virtualritz/nsi-docs/docs/c-api.rst

 defined.
 It is not required to set time-varying attributes in any particular order.
 In most uses, attributes that are motion blurred must have the same specification throughout the time range.
-A notable exception is the ``P`` attribute on which can be of different size for each time step because of appearing or disappearing particles.
+A notable exception is the ``P`` attribute on :ref:`particles <node:particles>` which can be of different size for each time step because of appearing or disappearing particles.
 Setting an attribute using this function replaces any value previously set by ``NSISetAttribute()``.

 --------------